Ray of Light: Title and artwork

-According to spokesperson Liz Rosenberg, Madonna considered titling the album Mantra, which she thought was a "really cool title", and she also considered calling it Veronica Electronica; however, she discarded both of those ideas and called it Ray of Light, as her studio albums up to that point were always titled after one of the songs from each album's tracklist.
+According to spokesperson Liz Rosenberg, Madonna considered titling the album Mantra, which she thought was a "really cool title", and also considered calling it Veronica Electronica; however, she discarded both of those ideas and called it Ray of Light, as her studio albums up to that point were always titled after one of the songs from each album's tracklist.

-The artwork is taken from a November 28, 1997 photoshoot with photographer Mario Testino.
-In terms of styling, Madonna and stylist Lori Goldstein opted for textures evocative of the elements water and air, which are recurrent themes on the album.
+The artwork is taken from a November 28, 1997 photo shoot with photographer Mario Testino.
+For the styling, Madonna and stylist Lori Goldstein chose textures evocative of water and air, recurring themes on the album.
 For the album cover, Madonna wears a turquoise Dolce & Gabbana Spring/Summer 1998 vinyl raincoat.
-Other pictures from the same shoot serve as the artworks for the "Ray of Light" and "Frozen" singles, where Madonna models items from Prada's Spring/Summer 1998 collection.
+Other pictures from the same shoot were used as the artwork for the "Ray of Light" and "Frozen" singles, in which Madonna models items from Prada's Spring/Summer 1998 collection.
 Madonna and Testino had previously collaborated for a Versace brand collection two years earlier.
-Madonna was impressed with the natural look Testino had captured, so she booked him again for the album's photoshoot.
+Madonna was impressed with the natural look Testino had captured, so she booked him again for the album's photo shoot.
 He recalled, "At 2pm she said, 'OK, I'm tired.
 We're done'.
 And I said, 'But I don't have the pictures yet'.
 She said, 'You're working for me and I say we're done'.
 I said, 'No, we carry on'.
 The picture she used on the cover came after that".

-Composition

-"I feel that talking about it trivializes it.
-I've been studying the Cabala [sic], which is the mystical interpretation of the Torah.
-I've studied Buddhism and Hinduism and I've been practicing yoga and obviously I know a lot about Catholicism.
-There are indisputable truths that connect all of them, and I find that very comforting and kind.
-My spiritual journey is to be open to everything.
-Pay attention to what makes sense, be absorbed.
-For me, yoga is the closest thing to our real nature."

-— —Madonna talking about the inspiration behind "Sky Fits Heaven" and "Shanti/Ashtangi".

-Ray of Light was a notable departure from Madonna's previous work, and has been described as her most "adventurous" record.
-An electronica, trip hop, techno-pop, and new-age album; it also contains elements of several different types of music, including house, ambient, drum and bass, rock, new wave, eastern and classical music.
-Vocally, the album was also a marked change from Madonna's previous work; as the singer underwent vocal training lessons for her 1996 film Evita, her vocals exhibited greater breadth and range, as well as a fuller timbre.
-In many songs, she also abandoned the vibrato which was present in her previous work.
-Critically, the album is said to have Madonna's most full-bodied vocals.